PeepTheMoon/reading-notes/class-09.md

 You can style text input cells with icons.
 You can also get help aligning form controls.

 ### JS Chapter 6: “Events” (pp.243-292)
+Interactions crate events, events trigger code, and code responds to users.
+ Types of events on p246-247

+ Event handlers and event listners help bind an event to an element.